Infas7/Console-based-Football-simulation-Java/README.md

 probability to the goalie.
 A randomly generated number can be used with the probability value to decide whether there is a goal or not.
-This can be extend to decide whether the ball is passed to the team mate successfully or not, ball goes out of the field or not, who receives the ball and etc. In addition, you do not need to consider penalties</i>
+This can be extend to decide whether the ball is passed to the team mate successfully or not, ball goes out of the field or not, who receives the ball and etc. In addition, No need to consider penalties</i>